NaokoSuga/gentrification_yelp/README.md

 ## Procedure and Project Overview
 1) Collecting the data <br>
 **Data Sources:** <a href="https://www.zillow.com/research/data/">Zillow</a>, <a href="https://www.yelp.com/developers">Yelp API</a>, and <a href="https://www.census.gov/acs/www/data/data-tables-and-tools/data-profiles/2016/">American Community Survey, Census 2016</a>
-- Median studio price data by zipcode in NYC area was obtained from zillow (for this project, I am going to focus on the studio rental prices with the assumption that gentrifying area tends to attract younger generations)
+- Median studio price data by zip code in NYC area was obtained from zillow (for this project, I am going to focus on the studio rental prices with the assumption that gentrifying area tends to attract younger generations)
-- Yelp data (up to 1000 businesses for each zipcode in NYC are) was obtained using Yelp API
+- Yelp data (up to 1000 businesses for each zip code in NYC are) was obtained using Yelp API
-- Demographic data, including education level, racial diversity of the neighborhood, income level, was obtained from American Community Survey, Census 2016 (by zipcode level as well).
+- Demographic data, including education level, racial diversity of the neighborhood, income level, was obtained from American Community Survey, Census 2016 (by zip code level as well).

 2) Data Cleaning and EDA <br>
 <i>- How were the missing values treated?</i>